napari/napari-plugin-devtools/README.md

 classifier "Framework :: napari".
 This is advisable for most plugins unless you wish your plugin remain hidden to typical end users.

-`npd --validate-functions` verify that after the plugin is installed to current python environment, typically done through `pip install -e .`, there are at least one analysis function registered by the plugin, and there are no conflicts in name or registration error, it also output
+`npd --validate-functions` verifies that after the plugin is installed to current python environment, typically done through `pip install -e .`, there are at least one analysis function registered by the plugin, and there are no conflicts in name or registration error, it also output